OSINT exercises: Ultimate guide to enhancing your investigative skills

 Commonly used tools include:

-Social Media Intelligence (SOCMINT)
+Social media intelligence (SOCMINT)

 Social media platforms can be goldmines, but only if you know where to dig.
 SOCMINT specialists track usernames, decode activity patterns, and map interactions across accounts.
 Keep in mind that the internet is forever.
 What’s deleted isn’t necessarily gone.